Best Rat Traps for Home (2026): 5 Picks Compared

 • Place traps only in inaccessible areas — attics, crawl spaces, behind appliances

-• Use the Victor Electronic trap — the kill chamber is fully enclosed and cannot harm pets that bump into it
+• Use the Victor Electronic trap — the kill chamber is enclosed, which reduces contact when the trap is used exactly as directed

 Avoid live-catch traps in homes with curious dogs — a trapped, stressed rat in a cage is something dogs may try to attack, leading to bites and injuries on both sides.